rmarable/ParallelClusterMaker/INSTALL.md

 * Install the Serverless Toolkit following the guidelines provided here: https://serverless.com/framework/docs/providers/aws/guide/installation/
 ```
 $ npm install -g serverless
 ```

 * In the AWS Management Console, apply a formal name to the VPC(s) within any region you wish to deploy cluster stacks by navigating to:
 ```
 Console / VPC / Your VPCs
 ```

 Edit the Name field as desired.
-For example, use "nova" for us-east-1, "cleveland" for us-east-2, "dublin" for eu-west-1, and so forth.
+Some suggested examples:
+  * "nova" for us-east-1
+  * "cleveland" for us-east-2
+  * "dublin" for eu-west-1

+**Important note:** some environments may require assistance from their DevOps team to complete this step.**

-* You are now ready to build ParallelCluster stacks.
+* You are now ready to build ParallelCluster stacks from your local OSX environment.
 Please consult README.md for more detailed information on leveraging the scripts in this toolkit.

 ## About make-pcluster.py

 To view all available options for make-pcluster.py:
 ```
 $ cd ~/src/ParallelClusterMaker/ClusterMaker
 $ ./make-pcluster.py --help